Liostein/hello-world/README.md

 # hello-world
-a hello world repository for visitors \n a psychological student learning python
+a hello world repository for visitors

+a psychological student learning python